-A native of Manizales, Vélez offers insights into the landscape & cultural heritage of Colombia's coffee region
+A Native of Manizales, Vélez Offers Insights into the Landscape & Cultural Heritage of Colombia’s Coffee Region

 Meg: Your family is from Colombia’s coffee region?

-Simón: I was born in Manizales, where the coffee grows; there is bamboo everywhere.
+Simon Velez: I was born in Manizales, where the coffee grows; there is bamboo everywhere.
 The attitude of Manizales is 2,200 meters above the sea level, and it is the end of the guadua bamboo.
 Below Manizales, the bamboo forest everywhere.

-We have the Cordillera de los Andes, a system with quite a lot of earthquake activity, like it is in L.A. and Lima.
+We have the Cordillera de los Andes, a system with quite a lot of earthquake activity like it is in L.A. and Lima.
 We have big volcano activity right now in Manizales, so the airplanes cannot fly there some days, because of the ashes.

 There were huge forests before; it was not colonized by the Spaniards; there was huge volcanic activity during the Spanish times.
 There were not even Indian people living there.
 It was empty, because of the ashes of the volcanoes.
 The volcanic activity kept a big area of Colombia without humans.
 Then the volcanic activity stopped, so it was colonized by the people of Medellin, by the people of Antioquia, where we come from.
 The colonists were looking for gold; we have always been obsessed by gold; gold, not coffee, gold.
 It’s the same.
-[Laughter] But they were looking for gold, because it’s a rich area of gold.
+[Laughter] But they were looking for gold because it’s a rich area of gold.
 The volcanic ashes make the soil so perfect, so that’s why we have such a big important coffee culture there, because of the volcanic ashes that fertilize the soil.